dral3x/KotlinMultiplatformMobileDemo/README.md

 # Code architecture

-Sort of *"MVVM with Clean Architecture"*
+Sort of *"Clean Architecture"*

-3 main layers: Presentation, Domain, Data
+5 main layers: Presentation, UseCase, Domain, Data and Framework

-## Presentation layer
+## Presentation (or UI) layer

-It contains:
-- UI code

-Examples:
+It’s the layer that interacts with the UI.
+Very platform dependent.

+It manage the state of the UI.

+Examples of classes:
-- iOS: ViewController, View, any UIControl, theming, ViewModel
+- iOS: ViewController, View, any UIControl, ViewModel
-- Android: Activity, Fragment, theming, ViewModel
+- Android: Activity, Fragment, Presenter, ViewModel

+Pattern: MVVM, MVP or MVC?

+## UseCase layer

+It contains mainly the actions that the user can trigger.
+It simplify access to the domain layer, forwarding actions down-layer and exposing data up-layer.

+It's stateless.

 ## Domain layer

-It contains:
+Also known as business logic.
+This layer has the rules of your business.

+It might manager some business state.

+Examples of classes:
+- data models
 - managers
-- repositories
-- data models (Show, Episode, User, etc)

 ## Data layer

-It contains:
-- http client
-- database

-# Services to integrate

-- Logging (local + remote)
-- Firebase (crash reporting, push notifications)
+In this layer, you have an abstract definition of the different data sources, and how they should be used.

+Usually should contains repositories that hide the actual source of the data.

+## Framework

+It basically encapsulates the interaction with the underlying platform (iOS or Android) or services/libraries (networking library, database, Firebase, etc), so that the rest of the code can be agnostic and reusable.